Kominiarski Wierch

 Kominiarski Wierch is a mountain situated in the Western Tatras mountain range, between the Kościeliska Valley and the Chochołowska Valley.
-It has an elevation of 1829 meters and a prominence of 370 meters, which is the highest in the entire Polish Tatras.
+It has an elevation of 1829 meters and a prominence of 369 meters, which is the most prominent peak in the entire Polish Tatras.

 The massif is made up of limestone and features numerous caves, including the Bańdzioch Kominiarski, which is one of the longest and deepest caves in the Polish Tatras.